 Because most states license architects, formal education is a requirement for the career.
 There are two common educational paths to a career in architecture:

-- Bachelor's degree: This specialized five-year degree is designed for students with no previous architecture training.
+- Online bachelor's degree: This specialized five-year degree is designed for students with no previous architecture training.
 Students typically commit to one program because transferring credit across architecture programs is often difficult.
 After graduation, a three-year training period is typically required before a licensing exam.

 Careers in architecture